jjesse/security_podcasts/README.md

   - Found at: <https://shellsharks.com/podcast>

-  - This podcast coers infosec, tehcnology and life in general
+  - This podcast covers infosec, technology and life in general

 - Smashing Security